micheleangioni/node-lessons/lessons/lesson14-SwitchToAWSDynamoDB/readme.md

 ```

-- `dynamoose` uses the NodeJs callback format.
+- `dynamoose` uses the Node.js callback format.
 It can be handy to [promisify](https://hackernoon.com/node8s-util-promisify-is-so-freakin-awesome-1d90c184bf44) its methods, for example:

 ```js
 const UsersModel = req.app.get('usersModel');